On Saturday I ran 12 miles — my last “long run” before my half marathon.

 But the last two “long runs” were really hard.
 The heat and humidity returned, and to make matters worse, I had to run them alone.
 But I was determined, and I completed them both — one grueling mile at a time.

 Completing my training plan is almost as momentous as completing the race itself.
 The training is the hard part — getting up before dawn; persevering when it is hot, cold, rainy, or muggy; battling the loneliness when there is no friend to keep you company; pushing through the pain of sore muscles, chafing, and injuries; enduring painful therapies to keep your body working for you; and taking time away from family to fit in those long runs.
 The race itself seems almost anticlimactic at this point.
 I feel like I’ve already accomplished what I set out to do.

-I had my “Downy moment” earlier this week when I set out to run just three easy miles.
+A few days ago, I set out to run just three easy miles.
 I put the kids on the bus, laced up my sneakers, and set out along my favorite path.
 The sun was shining, but not too hot.
 There was a light breeze, but not too harsh.
 Three miles passed in no time, and when I got home, I spent extra time stretching and icing my feet.

 I feel like I’ve already made it.
 I know the half marathon will be a challenge, but I am confident that I’m ready.
 I’m thankful that I’ve already done 12.
 What’s one more mile, after all??